Our Strategic Objectives

 ASB is organized and operated on a non-profit basis.
 Virtually all operating revenues are generated from the student fees.
 The school receives limited assistance from the United States government in the form of an annual grant.

 The Head of School is the Chief Executive Officer who is directly responsible to the Board of Trustees.
-The Head of School is aided by the Deputy Head of School, Principals of the Elementary, Middle, and High Schools, Chief Operating Officer, Director of Teaching and Learning, Director of Research & Development and Technology, and Director of Institutional Advancement.
+The Head of School is aided by the Deputy Head of School, Principals of the Elementary, Middle, and High Schools, Chief Operating Officer, and Director of Institutional Advancement.
 This group forms the leadership team at ASB.

 The Elementary, Middle, and High School Principals are the educational leaders in their division and responsible for the short and long-term goals of the school, as well as the day-to-day management of the school.